Flexible Rotary Drill Tool Drive Dremel Flex Shaft Attachment 42″ Dremel Extension (This tool is not Dremel Brand, Dremel is a Registered Trademark)

 - QUICK – EASY – SECURE CONNECTION- Keyless Chuck and 1/8 inch Universal Collet

 - ALLEN WRENCH Included

 - 100% SATISFACTION GUARANTEE – We also provide detailed instructions with pictures.
-Dremel, Wen, Ryobi, Craftsman are registered trademarks of their owners.
+Dremel, Wen, Ryobi, Craftsman have registered trademarks of their owners.
 This is a compatible product.

-1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter clockwise).
+1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter-clockwise).
 You will need the collar when you attach a tool directly to the rotary tool.
-You will not need it with the flex shaft.
+You will not need it with the dremel flex shaft.

 2- Hold the flexible shaft by the silver color fitting end (you will be able to see the inner shaft core).
 And pull the inner core about 2 inches.
 If you need a pair of pliers to hold it, that’s normal.